fpgmaas/deptry/README.md

 ---

-__deptry__ is a command line tool to check for unused dependencies in a poetry managed python project.
-It does so by scanning the imported modules within all `.py` files in a directory and it's subdirectories, and comparing those to the dependencies listed in `pyproject.toml`.
+__deptry__ is a command line tool to check for unused dependencies in a poetry managed Python project.
+It does so by scanning the imported modules within all Python files in a directory and it's subdirectories, and comparing those to the dependencies listed in `pyproject.toml`.

 ---